umbraco/UmbracoDocs/where-can-i-get-help.md

 ---
-meta.Title: "Where can I get help" meta.description: "This section will guide you on where to find the answers for any questions you may have."
+meta.Title: Where can I get help meta.description: >-
+  This section will guide you on where to find the answers for any questions you may have.
 versionFrom: 8.0.0
 ---

 # Where can I get help?

 If you haven't been able to find a topic that suits your needs, there are many ways for you to find help.